• Skip to primary navigation

 • Stir it into soups and chilis.

-• Try it mixed with some roasted beets, a perfect compliment to this recipe.
+• Try this roasted butternut squash mixed with some roasted beets, a perfect compliment to this recipe.
+We love this combo in this beets and squash salad.

 • Enjoy this squash as a healthy side dish with some Crispy Breaded Chicken Breast or Healthy Turkey Meatballs.